infotexture/ot-docs-markdown/ReadMe.md

 ## Sample GitBook output

-The Markdown source files in this repository were rendered to GitBook’s default static website output via GitBook’s [command line interface][5].
+The Markdown source files in this repository were rendered to GitBook’s default static website output via the `gitbook-cli` [command line interface][5].

 The demonstration output is available on the GitHub project site at <http://infotexture.github.io/ot-docs-markdown>.